zachvalenta/jvns.ca/content/post/2018-09-01-learning-skills-you-can-practice.markdown

 The hardest part of asking questions for me is actually figuring out what I do and don't know.
 I think there are also some interesting skills here about:

-* finding Slack groups / email lists who can help you
+* finding Slack groups / IRC channels / email lists who can help you
 * mailing list etiquette
 * asking questions on Stack Overflow (which I've never done successfully)